Category Archives: Europe

 The building where she lived

 Interest in Julian’s writings has grown over recent decades More and more people have discovered the significance of her book.
-Her lyrical language and positive image of God speak to the present-day reader.
+Her lyrical language and positive image of God speak to her present-day readers.
 Her work is well-respected by theologians, historians and literary scholars, and there are now dozens of translations of her Revelations, together with countless commentaries.
 Modern poets and writers as diverse as T.S.
-Eliot, Denise Levertov, and Iris Murdoch reference Julian in their writing.
+Eliot, Denise Levertov, and Iris Murdoch reference Julian in their writings.

 Julian’s Shrine, off Rouen Rd. in Norwich (above), is visited by pilgrims from all over the world.